 So far little is known about the next version of Apple’s mobile operating system, but there are a few rumored features and plenty more things we’re hoping to see.

 With that in mind we’ve collected all the news and rumors below, along with a wish list of what we’d hope are Apple’s top priorities.

 - What is it?
 The next version of iOS

 - When is it out?
-Probably a June announcement and a September launch
+Likely June 5 announcement and September launch

 - What will it cost?
 Nothing!